Youth ministry: Unitarian Universalism

 There are organizations within the Unitarian Universalist Association (the primary organization of Unitarian Universalist congregations in the United States), as well as within the Canadian Unitarian Council (the national body for Unitarian Universalist congregations in Canada), which minister to and with youth, of which Young Religious Unitarian Universalists (YRUU) is the largest and most apparent.
 YRUU strongly emphasizes youth empowerment, along with youth-adult partnership.
 There are also specific youth-oriented programs, such as Coming of Age, and Our Whole Lives, a lifespan sexuality education program with a youth age group.

 Education and career path

-Youth ministers may be trained in an education specifically to work with youth.
+Youth ministers may be trained specifically to work with youth.
+Most congregations or places of worship have a strict vetting process for their youth ministers, including but not limited to background checks, educational requirements and previous relevant experience.

 Many Bible and Christian universities and colleges now offer undergraduate and graduate degrees in youth ministry.
 While youth ministry was previously considered a stepping stone on the way to becoming priests, nuns and other important vocations, the trend is currently moving toward treating it as its own vocation.
-Most congregations or places of worship have a strict vetting process for their youth ministers, including but not limited to background checks, educational requirements and previous relevant experience.